bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Creating & uploading a code signing file

 You can add a new code signing file to an application of your choice.
 This is the first step of uploading any code signing files to a storage place.

-The required parameters for this method is the app slug and the name of the code signing file.
+The required parameters are:

+* app slug
+* file name

 If you call the relevant [Bitrise API endpoint](https://api-docs.bitrise.io/) with the specified parameters, a new code signing file object gets created.

 Example `curl` request: